 Efforts in reducing GHG emission from our Hartsville complex unfortunately resulted in higher waste disposal following the closure of the flex-fuel boiler system.
 The old, inefficient boiler system had burned pulper rejects, waste materials consisting of plastics, fiber, metal and other contaminants extracted from the recycled fiber pulping process.
 While some materials, such as steel wire, are extracted to be recycled, much of the reject material cannot be recycled or used as fuel and is instead disposed of in the company's non-hazardous licensed land fill.
 We continue to review technology changes that could allow us to use more of these waste materials.
 For instance, at our Trent Valley mill in Trenton, Ontario, Canada, about 8,000 tons of pulp fines are composted and utilized for land reclamation.

-How Sonoco Reduces its Environmental
+How Sonoco Reduces its Environmental Impact

-Sonoco utilizes

-recycled content in its resin raw material supply chain-
+PET bottles recycled in California are converted in Sonoco plants Sonoco utilizes 26% recycled content in its resin raw material supply chain-